Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Bad Debt Consideration

-Morpho Vaults v1.0 - Bad Debt Realization
+Morpho Vaults V1.0 - Bad Debt Realization (Legacy)

-The Morpho Vaults created with the MetaMorpho Factory v1.0 have a mechanism to account for and realize bad debt in the event it arises.
+The Morpho Vaults created with the MetaMorpho FactoryV1.0 have a mechanism to account for and realize bad debt in the event it arises.

 Typically, in other lending pool designs, accrued bad debt remains in the market forever until manual intervention to pay down the bad debt.
 If small enough, the markets can continue functioning.
 If it is significant, the market becomes unusable.

-Morpho Vaults v1.0 treat bad debt differently.
+Morpho Vaults V1.0 treat bad debt differently.
 When a liquidation leaves an account with some remaining debt, and without collateral to cover it, the loss is realized and shared proportionally between all lenders.

 As bad debt is realized at the time it occurs, a market can be used in perpetuity.

-The Morpho Vaults created with the MetaMorpho Factory v1.1 have a different mechanism as they do not realize bad debt and behave as other lending pools with accrued debt remaining in the market forever until manual intervention to pay down the bad debt.
+The Morpho Vaults created with the MetaMorpho Factory V1.1 have a different mechanism as they do not realize bad debt and behave as other lending pools with accrued debt remaining in the market forever until manual intervention to pay down the bad debt.

 Liquidation FAQ